Mature Masculine

 Sincerity

-Sincerity is a quiet, steady commitment to what is true for you right now, in this moment.
-It is the willingness to be real—with your thoughts, feelings, motives, and actions—without polishing them to look better or more acceptable to others.
+Sincerity is a quiet, steady commitment to what is true for us right now.
+It is the willingness to be real—with our thoughts, feelings, motives, and actions—without polishing them for others or adjusting them to meet expectations.

 Sincerity and the Seeker

-In its mature form, sincerity shows up as inner honesty: starting from "What is really here?" rather than "What should be here?"
-That means holding a gentle curiosity toward yourself, noticing subtle truths instead of judging yourself for them, and opening to whatever you find.
+Mature sincerity shows up as inner honesty.
+It starts from "What is here?" rather than "What should be here?"
+This means holding gentle curiosity toward ourselves.
+It means noticing subtle truths without judgment.
+It means opening to whatever we find, even when it's not what we hoped for.

-True sincerity is not harsh, dramatic, or showy.
-It feels steady, simple, and kind in ordinary moments as well as when you face something difficult or raw inside yourself.
+Real sincerity is not harsh, dramatic, or showy.
+It feels steady, simple, and kind—in ordinary moments and when facing something difficult or revealing.

 The Shadows of Sincerity